Allergy List

 As mentioned earlier, one of the most appropriate times to use an Allergy List is during hospital visits or medical consultations.
 By getting information about patient allergies using an Allergy List, healthcare professionals can personalize their care and avoid medication that can potentially trigger their patient's allergies.

-Suppose you’re part of a big team handling a particular patient, and you all have alternating shifts.
-You can use this Allergy List to pass information between each member of the team, and everyone can discuss if the patient requires an alternative method of treatment to account for their allergies and then ensure everyone in the team is informed about the course of treatment and what to avoid giving to the patient.
+Suppose you're part of a big team handling a particular patient, and you all have alternating shifts.
+You can use this Allergy List to pass information between each team member.
+Everyone can discuss whether the patient requires an alternative treatment method to account for their allergies and then ensure everyone in the team is informed about the course of treatment and what to avoid giving to the patient.

 Prevent allergic reactions in various settings

 In the previous section, we listed different settings where Allergy Lists can be used.
-One of the benefits of having an Allergy List at the ready is that it can help prevent a person from having their allergies triggered in specific settings or times.
+One of the benefits of having an Allergy List ready is that it can help prevent a person from having their allergies triggered in specific settings or times.
+Since most food allergy reactions are caused by a few specific foods, having an Allergy List can help identify and avoid these common triggers.

 How often should Allergy Lists be updated?